sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gv</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A X front-end for the Ghostscript PostScript(TM) interpreter
+Short desc    : A X front-end for the Ghostscript PostScript(TM) interpreter
 URL          : http://www.gnu.org/software/gv/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : GNU gv is a user interface for the Ghostscript PostScript(TM) interpreter.
+Descript     : GNU gv is a user interface for the Ghostscript PostScript(TM) interpreter.
              : Gv can display PostScript and PDF documents on an X Window System.
 ```